GreyHatStyle/Ecommerce-Backend/README.md

 # ManasEcomStore
 This project is a headless e-commerce backend built with Django and Django REST Framework (DRF).
-It provides a complete set  RestAPIs that are used by separate React + Vite + TypeScript frontend.
+It provides a complete set of RestAPIs that are used by a separate React + Vite + TypeScript frontend.

 - Headless Website -
     - *Frontend* is deployed in **Vercel**.